heavysixer/d4/README.md

 the data transformation, visual aesthetics, and interactivity.
 This leads to enormous libraries with huge config files, where every minutia about the chart must be decided upon beforehand.
-This typically means developers must first learn a specialized API in order to control even simple aspects of the chart which would be better delegated to other technologies. d4's attempts to do just enough, by enforcing these rules:
+This typically means developers must first learn a specialized API in order to control even the most basic aspects of the chart. d4 believes many of these responsibilities would be better delegated to other technologies.
+If developers were woodworkers then d4 would be a jig, which allows complex cuts to be made in fraction of the time it would normally take.

 #### CSS is for styling

-Many charting libraries make internal decisions on visual aesthetics, which may remove control from the designer, who may or may not understand JavaScript let alone the charting API.
-Choices on visual design like series colors and font sizes are best made in CSS. d4 exposes convenient hooks in the generated markup to allow visual designer to get precise control over the look and feel without needing deep knowledge of d4.
+Many charting libraries make internal decisions on visual aesthetics, which may remove control from the graphic designer, who may or may not understand JavaScript let alone a specialized charting API.
+Choices on visual design like the colors for data series and font sizes are best made in CSS. d4 exposes convenient hooks in the generated markup to allow visual designer to get precise control over the look and feel without needing deep knowledge of d4.

 #### The chart does not own the data

-Data is a stand-alone object, which can be controlled by many other items on the page.
-It should not change the data object.
+Data is a stand-alone object, which can be relied upon by many other scripts on the page.
+Therefore, a charting library should not change the data object.
 It can make non-permanent transformations.

 #### Context over configuration

-There is a software design concept called "convention over configuration," which states that software should be specify a collection of opinionated defaults, that developers should accept.
+There is a software design concept called "convention over configuration," which states that software should specify a collection of opinionated defaults for the developer.
 The goal of this approach is to lessen the number of obvious choices a developer must make before they are able to use the software.
-Instead, configuration should be saved for instances where the defaults do not apply. d4 takes a slight deviation from this approach and instead suggests that configuration should be highly contextual to the object you are changing.
+Instead, configuration should be saved for instances where the defaults do not apply. d4 extends this concept a bit and suggests that configuration should also be highly contextual to the object the developer needs changed.
 Instead of making choices in some abstract config file, developers instead use a highly declarative API to make changes directly to the object they want augment.

 ### Terminology
 * * *